- Chapter 1 – Tail Cave

 That’s all there is to do at the Yarna Desert, so let’s make our way back to the entrance where the Walrus was sleeping.
 Along the way, you’ll bump into the owl once again.
 The owl gives you the advice of heading towards the mountain waterfall.
 A leap from the top and you will reach your goal.

 With that in mind, we could make our way to the mountain at the north part of Koholint Island.
 However, if you are playing the DX version of the game, now is a great time to take on the bonus Color Dungeon.
 If you are playing the original version of the game, you can skip right ahead to the next section.
 Use the warp portal in Animal Village and then make your way back to Mabe Village.

 4.3 Color Dungeon

-– Out next destination is the actual graveyard, so from the warp portal near Mabe Village, go up three screens and right a screen to enter the graveyard.
+Our next destination is the actual graveyard, so from the warp portal near Mabe Village, go up three screens and right a screen to enter the graveyard.
 Walk down a screen and right a screen to find the area with five gravestones.
 Each time you touch a gravestone a ghini will pop out.
 However, if you defeat the initial ghini, all other enemies on screen will also be defeated.
-Before pushing the gravestones let’s awakening the ghini’s and then get rid of them so they don’t give us trouble.
-Afterwards let’s move the gravestones in the order that was listed in the book and then enter the color dungeon.
+Before pushing the gravestones let’s awake the ghinis and then get rid of them so they don’t give us trouble.
+Afterwards move the gravestones in the order that was listed in the book and then enter the Color Dungeon.